 Our marketable equity securities consist primarily of shares of common stock of public companies.
 Prior to January 1, 2018, we classified our marketable equity securities as available-for-sale or trading securities, depending on our investment strategy for the securities.
-As of December 31, 2017, our marketable equity securities consisted of available-for-sale securities with a fair value of \$87.1 million and trading securities with a fair value of \$52.5 million.
-Our available-for-sale securities as of December 31, 2017 reflected an adjusted cost basis of \$97.5 million and unrealized gains and losses of \$7.9 million and \$18.4 million, respectively.
+As of December 31, 2017, our marketable equity securities consisted of available-for-sale securities with a fair value of \$1.1 million, reflecting an adjusted cost basis of \$1.5 million and unrealized losses of \$0.4 million.
 Substantially all unrealized losses on our available-for-sale securities related to securities that were in a continuous loss position for less than 12 months.
 We recognized a \$3.3 million other-than-temporary impairment for the six months ended June 30, 2017 on one of our available-for-sale securities which had experienced a decline in market value as a result of adverse developments during the six months ended June 30, 2017.

-Upon adoption of the New Investment Standard as of January 1, 2018 (see Note 2), we account for investments in equity securities at their fair value and we recognize unrealized gains and losses in Gains (losses) on investments, net in our Condensed Consolidated Statement of Operations.
-For the three and six months ended June 30, 2018, Gains (losses) on investments, net included net gains of \$41.9 million and \$5.4 million, respectively, related to equity securities that we held as of June 30, 2018.
+Upon adoption of the New Investment Standard as of January 1, 2018 (see Note 2), we account for investments in equity securities at their fair value and we recognize unrealized gains and losses in Gains (losses) on investments, net in our Condensed Consolidated Statement of Operations and Comprehensive Income (Loss).
+For the three and six months ended June 30, 2018, Gains (losses) on investments, net included net gains of \$0.5 million and \$0.1 million, respectively, related to equity securities that we held as of June 30, 2018.